Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

 \subsection{The SFT algorithm}

 Let $f: G \to \C$.
-Given a threshold $\tau \in \R$, the algorithm outputs all $\tau$-heavy Fourier coefficients of $f$ (and potentially some other coefficients, which are close in size to $\tau$) with overwhelming probability.
+Given a threshold $\tau \in \R$, the algorithm outputs all $\tau$-heavy Fourier coefficients of $f$ (and potentially some other $\tau/2$-heavy coefficients) with overwhelming probability.

 We first give a high-level view of how the algorithm works.
-The method is a form of binary search: the algorithm divides the set of Fourier coefficients into two (disjoint) sets, and check each set separately to determine whether it potentially contains a $\tau$-heavy coefficient.
+The method is a form of binary search: the algorithm divides the set of Fourier coefficients into two (disjoint) sets, say $A$ and $B$, and checks each set separately to determine whether it potentially contains a $\tau$-heavy coefficient.
 To do this the algorithm defines two new functions, one for each set of coefficients.
-A clever use of Parseval's identity allows the algorithm to check the size of all coefficients simultaneously given the norm of the functions.
-Hence, the problem is to determine the norms of the two new functions, which requires a method to compute their values.
-The structure of the sets is important: for some sets we have useful formulas for the functions.
+A clever use of Parseval's identity allows the algorithm to check the size of all coefficients in each set simultaneously, given the norm of each function.
+Hence, the task is to determine the norms of the two new functions, which requires a method to compute the function outputs.
+The structure of the sets $A,B$ is important: for some sets we have useful formulas to compute the functions at required values.
 Instead of precisely calculating these values, it is sufficient to have approximations of the outputs of the functions and to approximate the norm of each function.
 The Chernoff bound is then used to bound the error term in the approximations.